 David L. Boren Scholarships

 I studied Arabic in Ifrane, Morocco through the SUNY-Binghamton Exchange Program at Al Akhawayn University, where I was able to experience the culture and better understand the political struggles of the Arab peoples in ways that textbooks could never cover.
-During my study abroad experience, I attended protests in the capital, Rabat, on issues ranging from discontent of Morocco’s lack of involvement in the Israeli-Palestinian situation to the advancement of women’s rights.

 I studied Burmese and Thai on a University of Wisconsin-Madison program in Chiang Mai, Thailand, while researching the underworld of drug-trafficking and insurgency in both Thailand and Burma.